 Emphasize on robust and secure broadband roll-out which enables both economic and social wellbeing, especially developing and landlocked countries

-To maintain the economic viability of broadband networks and to extend their reach into unserved and underserved areas, lower the cost of network infrastructure through technology, standards, networks/infrastructure sharing as well as partnerships, and new business models.
+To maintain the economic viability of broadband telecommunication networks and to extend their reach into unserved and underserved areas, lower the cost of network infrastructure through technology, standards, networks/infrastructure sharing as well as partnerships, and new business models concerning the infrastructure..

-Provide regulatory incentives to develop telecommunications in marginalized areas, including packaging urban projects with rural/remote area projects, in an effort to achieve universal service.
+Provide regulatory incentives to develop telecommunications networks and/or services in marginalized areas, including packaging urban projects with rural/remote area projects, in an effort to achieve universal service.

 To provide new opportunities for business entities to enter the rural/remote areas market, foster development of new services, business models and regulations, which needs close participation of policy-makers and regulators.